CodingLappen/IPv6-Flowlabel-Tutorial/README.md

     }
 ```
 ## Reserving a flowlabel
-To reserve flowlabels following function was defined as kind of macro:
+To reserve flowlabels following function was defined as kind of a macro:
 ```c
 int flowlabel_get(int fd, uint32_t label, uint8_t share, uint16_t flags, struct in6_addr * addr)
 {